rubocop-lts/rubocop-ruby3_0/README.md

 ## 🤝 Code of Conduct

-Everyone interacting in the Rubocop::Ruby30 project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rubocop-lts/rubocop-ruby3_0/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in this project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rubocop-lts/rubocop-ruby3_0/blob/main/CODE_OF_CONDUCT.md).

 ## 📌 Versioning